derlocke-ng/awesome-linux/ksslgen/README.md

   ./ksslgen.sh new_cert example.kiwi
   ```

-Edit the script to change TLDs and other settings as needed.
+Edit the script to settings as needed.
 Pre-configured for the kiwi-network setup.

 ## Requirements
 - Bash shell